CodeUnit10X/lora_basics_modem_ports/Readme.md

 # Building:

-I build on Arch Linux but you should have no problems on most Linux Distros, you'll need at minimum cmake, and the build environment for your distro (build-essentials etc).
+I build on Arch Linux but you should have no problems on most Linux Distros, you'll need at minimum cmake, and the build environment for your distro (build-essentials etc), as well as pico-sdk v2.0 if your going to build the pico versions.

-**Currently only the sx1262 radio is supported.**
+**only the sx1262 radio is supported, I have no other radios**

 **set your region correctly for your country, in the top level CMakeLists.txt i.e. -DRADIO_REGION=US_915**